* 800 workers on strike after expired contract

 * Caterpillar utilizing replacement workers

-May 1 About 800 workers went on strike at a
+May 1 About 800 workers at a Caterpillar Inc

-Caterpillar Inc plant in Joliet, Illinois, early Tuesday
+plant in Joliet, Illinois went on strike early Tuesday

 The employees, represented by the International Association

-of Machinists and Aerospace Workers union, firmly rejected the
+of Machinists and Aerospace Workers union, rejected the deal

 Caterpillar has responded to the strike by bringing in

 replacement workers so that it can continue meeting production

 schedules as planned, spokesman Rusty Dunn said on Tuesday.
 The